 Through bodily processes of digestion and elimination of waste, we do eliminate toxins through our urine, fecaes, breath, and sweat.
 Sometimes with a change of diet, eliminating coffee, stopping certain medications or drugs, or quitting smoking – there can be an influx of irritating toxins and waste being eliminated through your sweat and skin, which could result in skin rashes, breakouts, and increased sebum production.

 Many times when people switch to natural skin care products and all of a sudden they get skin breakouts or acne, they are told not to worry, their skin is “detoxing.”
-This could very well be a skin purge, or, you’re skin is having a reaction to the product.
+This could very well be a skin purge, or, your skin is having a reaction to the product.
 If your skin isn’t improving after two weeks of using the product and it continues getting worse and worse, this isn’t some sort of detox, this product is messing up your skin!

 I do want to mention one detail that often gets overlooked when you switch to natural products and all of a sudden get breakouts or skin issues.
 Make sure to look at the whole picture.
 Have you made any recent diet or lifestyle change?
 Have you started a new exercise program or recently done a cleanse or fast?
 Are you pregnant?
 Many times people start using natural skin care products because they are on a new diet or have made lifestyle improvements that have inspired them to make changes to their skincare routine.
 Or, they made the switch to natural skin care because they are pregnant and want to use safer products.
 If this is the case, it might not be the skin care products causing the skin breakouts, but something else you started doing around the same time you made the switch (or the combination of the two).